-Jim passion to give back to the community, while helping survivors of crime and offenders, comes from his own experiences with victimization.
 In October 1989, Jim was arrested for robbery and served a 3 to 5 year sentence in the Nebraska State Penitentiary.
-After his release in 1992, Jim went on to earn two Associates of Arts degrees in Drug/Alcohol Counseling and Youth Specialization.
+Jim was released in 1992 and enrolled in college shortly after.
+Jim went on to earn two AAs; one in Drug & Alcohol Counseling and the other in Youth Specialization.

-Since the creation of CJC and The Victims First Team, Jim has served on numerous committees and boards in the Lincoln area such as; the Mayor’s Community Cabinet, Youth Attention Center Advisory Committee; and the Lincoln Lancaster Drug Project Board.
-In 1997 The Victims First Team received the Nebraska First Lady’s Award for Outstanding Community Service Group.
-Jim was appointed by Governor Ben Nelson to the state’s Juvenile Justice Task Force 1998.
-He has presented both programs at many local conferences, and at various Restorative Justice Conferences around the country.
-He was honored with several awards in 2001, The Family Violence Council “Good Persons Award”, The Washington Times Foundation Award for Restorative Justice and The Citizens Certificate of Merit from Lincoln Police Department for assisting Lincoln’s Crime Victims.
-Jim was honored with the Sertoma National “Service To Mankind” Award in 2009.
+Jim has served on numerous committees and boards in the Lincoln area, since the creation of CJC and The Victims First Team.
+Some of these committees and boards include: Mayor’s Community Cabinet, Youth Attention Center Advisory Committee, and Lincoln Lancaster Drug Project Board.
+In 1997, the Victims First Team received the Nebraska First Lady’s Award for beinig an outstanding community service group.
+Jim was also appointed by Governor Ben Nelson to the state’s Juvenile Justice Task Force in 1998.
+He has presented both programs at local conferences, and various restorative justice conferences around the country.